 Here is a video of my time exploring the area.

-Getting to Walker Canyon is something that is changing constantly with the number of people coming and the city trying to control the traffic as best as they can.
+Getting to Walker Canyon is something that is constantly changing with the number of people coming and the city trying to control the traffic as best as they can.
 When we went, we got off on Lake St. and turned right (away from the entrance since the parking was packed there) and then parked on Temescal Canyon Road.
-The city is planning to not allow anyone to get off on this exit starting the weekend of the 23rd though as they are requiring visitors take a $10 shuttle.
+The city is planning not to allow anyone to get off on this exit starting the weekend of the 23rd (2019), as they are requiring visitors to take a $10 shuttle.
 I would recommend visiting the city’s Instagram here to see the current situation.

 After parking, we walked the half mile or so back under the freeway and over to the Walker Canyon Trailhead.